-Imagine a bustling city with an intricate network of roads and highways.
+Imagine a bustling city with an layered network of roads and highways.
 These pathways are vital for transporting essential goods and resources to keep the city alive and thriving.
 Similarly, plants have their own sophisticated transport system, consisting of xylem and phloem, which are responsible for the long-distance movement of water, minerals, and food throughout the plant's body.
 Understanding where these tissues are located is crucial to appreciate how plants function and sustain life on Earth.

 Main Subheading

 The arrangement of xylem and phloem varies depending on the plant organ and species.
 In stems and roots, they are typically arranged in vascular bundles, which also include other supportive cells.
 In leaves, they form the veins that are visible on the leaf surface.
-The specific arrangement of these tissues is crucial for the plant's survival, enabling efficient transport of essential substances and providing structural support.
+In practice, the specific arrangement of these tissues is crucial for the plant's survival, enabling efficient transport of essential substances and providing structural support.
 Understanding their location and organization helps us appreciate the complexity and efficiency of plant vascular systems.

 Comprehensive Overview